Brandon Crawford Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.11).
+- The Rockies have a 5.19 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies rank 24th in baseball in home runs surrendered (79 total, 1.3 per game).
+- Rockies pitchers combine to give up 79 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- The Rockies are sending Lamet (1-2) out to make his second start of the season.
+- Seabold (1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched) makes the start for the Rockies, his seventh of the season.

-- In his most recent time out on Thursday, the righty tossed three innings against the Arizona Diamondbacks, allowing five earned runs while surrendering seven hits.
+- His last time out came on Thursday against the Arizona Diamondbacks, when the righty threw 5 1/3 innings, surrendering one earned run while giving up three hits.

+- In 13 games this season, the 27-year-old has put up a 5.40 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.